 If you shoot in RAW, then you will nearly always want to give your images a little extra "punch" in processing, since these can tend to look a little flat straight out of camera.
 Pretty much every image will benefit from a little bit of love and tenderness in processing!

 In this post I'm going to show you just five ways to add extra bounce to your photos, but of course you can do a lot more!
 This is why I also have a free Lightroom Editing Checklist so you can walk through what you should be doing when.
 You'll get it inside my Lightroom Starter Kit, where you will also get some more free goodies, such as an import guide, an export cheat sheet AND three Lightroom presets!
-Grab it here:
+Go here to grab it.

 1) Increase Vibrancy or Saturation